 by Amar Adiya

 This last minute U-turn appears to be to avoid any complication with the constitutional article, which requires direct election of a candidate and not a political party to the parliament.
-Mongolian constitutional court ruled in 2016 that the proportional system, which was used during the 2012 election, was unconstitutional.
+Mongolian constitutional court ruled in 2016 that the proportional system, which was used during the 2012 Mongolia election, was unconstitutional.

 The latest polls showed a decrease in the significance of a single party (namely MPP) and there's increased rumour that political parties may favour entering the race in electoral alliances to gain a majority support.

-Other changes in the election law focused on regulating online campaign and comments by voters.
+Other changes in the Mongolian election law focused on regulating online campaign and comments by voters.
 The electoral commission said that they would take only actions on fake accounts and fake news in collaboration with Facebook and Twitter.
 They also said they would require all political parties and candidates to register their Facebook pages for campaign purposes.

-Women MPs tried to raise gender quota for nominations from 20% to 30% but they failed suggesting Mongolia is yet to get more women into decision-making.
-Currently, they make 17% (13 seats) in the parliament, which is the record large number since democratic elections in 1990 but still low compared to other democracies.
+Women MPs tried to raise the gender quota for nominations from 20% to 30% but they failed suggesting Mongolia is yet to get more women into decision-making.
+Currently, they make 17% (13 seats) in the parliament, which is the record large number since the democratic elections in 1990 but still low compared to other democracies.